stoneyrh/gSOAP/README.txt

 	    std::cout << "The sum of 1.0 and 2.0 is " << result << std::endl;
   	  else
 	    service.soap_stream_fault(std::cerr);
-	}
+	  service.destroy(); // dealloc serialization and temp data }

-Compile and link with 'soapC.cpp' and 'stdsoap2.cpp' (or -lgsoap++).
+Compile the above program and link with 'soapC.cpp', 'soapcalcProxy.cpp', and 'stdsoap2.cpp' (or -lgsoap++).

 To develop a C client, use 'wsdl2h' option -c to generate pure C code.